This dress-top actually has lots of feminine details made impossible to see due to blurry photography (my fault) and baby crying. |

 I've been thinking about my son, and how I hope he sees his mommy.
 Modest dressing is not only a female issue, but as female immodesty can incite lust in men and lead them to sin, I think how they view modesty is a big deal.
 My husband has been very open with me about how men view women, and it's not just the young attractive ones, it's any of them dressed immodestly.
 Unfortunately, he's said many times women and girls at church are dressed immodestly and even in that setting it's difficult for men to not look.

-Day 4: Why yes, that is Rainbow
+Day 4: Why yes, that is Rainbow Bright on my shirt ;) |

 It's easy to see how feminine dressing could affect our daughters, but what about sons?